50bvd/website-dl/README.md

 1. use the `bundle install` command to install the needed gems.
 2. run the script with the command `ruby site-dl.rb`.
 3. enter the desired url.
+note.
+The script has many bugs, this will be fixed